Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Matryoshka Policy Gradient

+Policy gradient (PG) for max-entropy RL consists in following $\nabla_\theta J(\pi_\theta)$ for the standard objective \eqref{eq: standard max-RL objective}.
 In our setting, the ideal PG update would be such that $\theta_{t+1}-\theta_t=\learningrate\nabla_\theta J_n(\pi_t)$.
-We introduce Matryoshka Policy Gradient (MPG), as a practical algorithm that produces unbiased estimates of the gradient (see Theorem \ref{thm: policy gradient theorem} below).
+We introduce Matryoshka Policy Gradient (MPG) as a practical algorithm that produces unbiased estimates of the gradient (see Lemma \ref{lem:Matryoshka_policy_gradient_thm} in Appendix).